nf-core/funcscan/docs/output.md

 </details>

-[Bakta](https://github.com/oschwengers/bakta) is a tool for the rapid & standardized annotation of bacterial genomes and plasmids from both isolates and MAGs.
+[Bakta](https://github.com/oschwengers/bakta) is a tool for the rapid & standardised annotation of bacterial genomes and plasmids from both isolates and MAGs.
 It provides dbxref-rich, sORF-including and taxon-independent annotations in machine-readable JSON & bioinformatics standard file formats for automated downstream analysis.
 The output is used by some of the functional screening tools.

 ### AMP detection tools